ivogeorg/robot_patrol/README.md

    2. `++turns_;`
    3. set `just_turned_ = true;`
 5. BACK_UP
-   1. back up slowly until no obstacle around (2 * pi radians)
+   1. back up slowly until no obstacle in FRONT spread
+   2. closely monitor obstacles in BACK
+   3. `too_many_turns_threshold_` should be even, so as to back up in a direction that is less likely to be problematic
    2. set `just_backed_up_ = true;` => STOPPED